khoeger/explorationOfComputerPointillism/README.md

 ## Why This Technique?

 ### Pointillism
+Pointillism was developed in 1886 by [Georges-Pierre Seurat](https://www.moma.org/collection/works/79333?sov_referrer=art_term&art_term_slug=pointillism).
+It involves creating shapes by using small dots of color.

 ### Inspiration
 During Summer 2021, Katarina wanted to modify a photograph using different image processing coding techniques in processing.